The Symptoms of Caregiver Burnout

 10. You are more easily irritated and frustrated or become angry with petty situations.

-11. Your gentle, unhurried strategy to caregiving is diminishing or simply disappearing.
+11. Your gentle, unhurried strategy for caregiving is diminishing or simply disappearing.

 12. You raise your voice more often at your loved one, then feel angry with yourself and guilty later.